earn-alliance/earnmanagement.com/docs/features/payments.md

 * If the scholar was last paid on November 1st, 2021, it will generate a payment for the scholar’s earnings between November 1st, 2021 and today.

 ![earn start end date](04_Payments_Enter_Start_End_Date.gif)

+_Tip: Select a future date as your earn end date, so that the [Wallet Commander](wallet-commander.md) will pick up all pending claims between the time you created the Payment Event and the time you Start Payments._

 3. For every **Payment Event**, you will see: